pietervdvn/MapComplete/Docs/Tags_format.md

 When creating the `json` file describing your layer or theme, you'll have to add a few tags to describe what you want.
 This document gives an overview of what every expression means and how it behaves in edge cases.

+If the schema-files note a type `string | AndOrTagConfigJson`, you can use one of these values.

 Strict equality
 ---------------